-Brighten up your day during this chilly weather with a bouquet of yellow flowers!
+Brighten up your day during this chilly weather with a winter bouquet of yellow flowers!
 Use different shades of this cheery hue to put a smile on someone’s face.

 Carolina jessamine (Gelsemium sempervirens) – The state flower of South Carolina, these bright, fragrant tubular blossoms grow to be about 1 to 4 inches wide.
 Their sweet and spicy scent make them a great flower for centerpieces in a small area.

 Hellebores (Helleborus) – Hellebores have a long blooming period and come in a range of colors.
 This pale yellow flower with dark purple accents is perfect for adding a touch of drama to any bouquet!